Nijanthan08/movies-web-app/README.md

       https://github.com/Nijanthan08/movies-rest-api

-5. Refer the following repository to host the Spring Boot Batch Application for processing User Reviews and publish Top Rated Movies
+6. A Spring Boot Batch Application is needed for processing User Reviews and update the Database with Top Rated Movies in Real-Time

       https://github.com/Nijanthan08/movies-spring-boot-batch